tek/hix/readme.md

 ## GHC Compatibility Checks

-If the `compat` argument is `true`, the flake will have additional outputs named like `compat-902-spaceship-core`.
+If the `compat.enable` argument is `true`, the flake will have additional outputs named like `compat-902-spaceship-core`.
 These derivations don't share the same overrides as the main (`dev`) project.
 This allows testing the project with the default packages from the hackage snapshot that nixpkgs uses for this version.
 Each of these versions can have their own overrides, as described in the next section.

 # Dependency Overrides